nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 > **⚠️Warning⚠️**
 >- `[CREDIT_CARD_NAME]` cannot be `cash`, `CASH`, or a combination of either.
 >- `[CASHBACK]` cannot be more than 100%.
+>- `[CARD_LIMIT]` cannot be more than 40,000.
+Generally, students should not have a monthly income of more than
+   > $10,000, and a monthly credit card limit of $40,000 calculated through [here](https://www.moneysmart.sg/credit-cards/credit-limit-singapore-ms).

 <br/>